 English recognition of his medical degree took some time, and while he waited, Browne settled in Shibden Dale in Yorkshire.
 He later set up a medical practice in Norwich, a bustling city that had grown up around the wool industry and, in Browne's day, hosted printers publishing books in Dutch as well as English, along with the requisite butchers, bakers, goldsmiths and moneylenders.
 Browne's home was in the middle of the action, near Market Square.

 Around the time that he was the right age to find himself a wife, Browne's writing indicated a lack of enthusiasm.
 Regarding the belief that a woman was to be a man's helpmeet, he remarked that a woman's only use was "unto generation; for as for any other help, it had been fitter to have made another man."
 In his book In Search of Sir Thomas Browne Hugh Aldersey-Williams acknowledges Browne's paltry praise of women but also argues that Browne was happy to acknowledge the contributions of female scholars.
 And Browne did find a wife who worked out well "unto generation."
 He and his wife Dorothy had 11 children.
 But making babies was one thing; seeing them grow up was much rarer in the 17th century.
 Babies were so prone to death in their first year of life that the physician Browne was reluctant to "count any alive" — his own children or anybody else's.
-Six of the Browne children died before their parents.
-Although the surviving Browne son, Edward, became a member of the Royal Society, president of the College of Physicians, even physician to Charles II, Edward's children faced as tough a world as his siblings had; within three decades of Sir Thomas Browne's death in 1682, the Browne line was extinguished.
+Six of the Browne children died before their parents did.
+Although the surviving Browne son, Edward, became a member of the Royal Society, president of the College of Physicians, even physician to Charles II, Edward's own children faced as tough a world as their aunts and uncles had; within three decades of Sir Thomas Browne's death in 1682, the Browne line was extinguished.
+Nobody survived.

 Though his descendants didn't long outlive him, Browne's writing did.
 Besides Pseudodoxia Epidemica, he left Religio Medici (a kind of note to himself in spiritual matters), The Garden of Cyrus (ruminations on numbers and patterns in nature), Urn Burial and Natural History of Norfolk (describing local wildlife).
 He focused on the uses plants and animals had in medicine, and he counted among the first naturalists to point out that some local species were in fact migratory.